AltahhanAi/Data_Science/docs/content/unit5/05_06_non-linear-models_multi-perceptron.md

 \end{array}
 $$

-where we used logits function on both units, the hidden and the output.
-Its architecture is shown in the figure below and its algorithm is given in the box below.
-The main difference between this and the regression one is that the classification network uses a non-linear function on the output while for the regression we used a linear activation function on the output.
-These are not hard rules, but are general enough to be used widely.
+where we used logistic function on both units, the hidden and the output.
+The architecture is shown in the figure below.
+The main difference between this and the regression that we discussed in unit 4 is that the classification network uses a non-linear function on the output while for regression we used a linear activation function on the output.

 <figure role="group">
   <img src="../images/DS_IMG168.png" alt="Schematic representation of the multi-layer perceptron as a non-linear models with one outputs." />
   <figcaption>
-    <p><strong>Figure 6.2:</strong>Schematic representation of the multi-layer perceptron as a non-linear models with one outputs.
-Essentially the above architecture is an extension of the logistic regression model.
-We now have a hidden layer that learns the best features representation instead of it being decided by the model designer.</p>
+    <p><strong>Figure 6.2:</strong>Schematic representation of the multi-layer perceptron as a non-linear model with one output. </p>
   </figcaption>
 </figure>

+Essentially the above architecture is an extension of the logistic regression model.
+We now have a hidden layer that learns the best features representation instead of using non-adaptive, fixed set of basis functions that are decided by the model designer.

-Our loss function is as in the logistic regression case is the cross entropy and is given as:
+Our loss function is, as in the logistic regression case, the cross entropy and is given as:

 $$
 \begin{array}{c}